 The U.S. Postal Service has been operating in a mode of financial crisis since February 2001.
-Despite three rate increases in two years, it is mired in losses.
+Despite three rate increases in 2 years, it is mired in losses.
 Its deficit rose from \$199 million in FY2000 to \$1.68 billion in FY2001.
 It predicted a \$1.35 billion deficit for FY2002 (more than Amtrak's) even before anthrax was discovered in letters to several public figures.
 The reaction to that event both added billions to USPS costs and cut deeply into revenues as mail was diverted, slowed down, shunned by some, and actively discouraged by certain government agencies as a dependable means of communication.
 An accelerated and negotiated rate increase in June, 2002, combined with radical cost cutting measures, cut the eventual FY2002 loss to\$676 million.
+Stagnant mail volumes have continued to cut revenues below plan throughout FY2003; the quarter ended June 2, 2003 was the seventh straight quarter in which first class mail volume dropped.

 Both the House and the Senate held hearings early in 2001 on the deteriorating financial condition of the Postal Service.
 The General Accounting Office (GAO) has issued a number of reports that portray a steadily growing sense of urgency.
-Among the indicators of the crisis are the following:
+Among the indicators of the crisis were the following:

-- Despite desperate cost-cutting measures, a freeze on facilities, and severe limits on productivity investments, revenues are falling twice as fast as expenses. - Mailers warn of an "economic death spiral," as falling mail volume forces price increases to cover fixed costs, and the price increases lead to further drops in volume as businesses seek more cost-effective alternatives. - The USPS debt to the Treasury is \$11.1 billion, not far from its statutory \$15 billion limit.
+• Despite desperate cost-cutting measures, a freeze on facilities, and severe limits on productivity investments, revenues are falling twice as fast as expenses.

+- Mailers warn of an "economic death spiral," as falling mail volume forces price increases to cover fixed costs, and the price increases lead to further drops in volume as businesses seek more cost-effective alternatives. - The USPS debt to the Treasury is \$11.9 billion, not far from its statutory \$15 billion limit.
 Congressional action would be required to raise the limit. - Before discovery of the Civil Service Retirement Fund potential overpayment, GAO estimated major liabilities and obligations at close to \$100 billion for such items as Treasury debt, pension and retiree health obligations, and workers' compensation future benefits, all of which will need to be borne by future ratepayers, or taxpayers, in a shrinking market.
-Within eight years, USPS will need to come up with \$16 billion annually for the deferred costs of past services, before spending a single dollar on current mail delivery. - Liabilities continue to exceed and grow faster than assets, a condition that GAO says would mean bankruptcy if USPS were not a government entity.
+Within 8 years, USPS will need to come up with \$16 billion annually for the deferred costs of past services, before spending a single dollar on current mail delivery. - Liabilities continue to exceed and grow faster than assets, a condition that GAO says would mean bankruptcy if USPS were not a government entity.